tituspowell/wayfarer-game/README.md

 ![Character](screenshots/Character.PNG)
 <br><br>

-What makes Wayfarer unique is the sheer variety of things that can happen.
+What makes Wayfarer unusual is the sheer variety of things that can happen.
 Every game is completely unique and memorable and makes you want to tell someone about the crazy adventure you just had.
 This is achieved through multiple interacting complex systems combined with a high degree of randomness.
 This leads to emergent, entertaining and frequent laugh-out-loud or gasp-out-loud experiences.

 <br><br>
 ![Combat](screenshots/Combat.PNG)